• Home

 DIY garden fence constructed with self-closing hinges and designed for kids to access.

-At this point, I had made a second batch of vinegar/steel wool stain and allowed the vinegar to dissolve the steel wool for about 3 weeks.
-We used it both for the door, cross-pieces, and the trim that was added to the front of the posts to sandwich the metal fence and make it look more finished.
-The newer batch of steel wool wasn’t as concentrated as the stuff I had in the basement from two years ago, but I can attest that the concentration continues to age and darken wood for months after application, and I’m pretty confident that by next year, all of the boards will be more similar in color.
+To stain the door, I made a second batch of vinegar/steel wool stain.
+The vinegar dissolved the steel wool in 3 weeks.
+We used it both for the door, cross-pieces, and the trim.
+The newer batch of steel wool wasn’t as concentrated as the solution I had in the basement from two years ago, but it continues to age and darken wood for months after application.
+I’m confident that by next year, all of the boards will be more similar in color.
+(Editors’ Update 2023: Still holding strong :) )

 Close up on the detail of our wooden garden fence.

-The fencing was pinned with staples to the backside of the horizontal pieces for added reinforcement, and we added plastic caps to the top of the posts to help prevent rain from soaking in.
-These are the plastic post caps we got from Amazon (aff link) and we totally thought they’d squeeze onto the post snug like a swimming cap, but they measure a little too big and overhang the 3.5″x3.5″ post in every direction… so buy a different kind.
+We added plastic caps to the top of the posts to help prevent rain from soaking in.
+These are the plastic post caps we got from Amazon (aff link) and we totally thought they’d squeeze onto the post snugly like a swimming cap, but they measure a little too big and overhang the 3.5″x3.5″ post in every direction… so buy a different kind.
 It’s a super frustrating finishing touch to this project.
-We had to add pin nails around the edge to keep them in place, and in all fairness to them that’s how the manufacturer intended, but it wasn’t how we thought it would work.
+We added pin nails around the edge to keep them in place.
+In all fairness, that’s how the manufacturer intended, but it wasn’t how we thought it would work.
 Our alt plan?
 Custom copper caps that would patina like champs.
 Maybe in the future!

 Post caps that don't fit.